Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

 \subsection{SSE in the canted phase}

-Unlike the N\'eel phase, in the canted AF phase, there is an additional contribution in the spin current $\langle I_{\textrm{S}}\rangle$.
-The magnon representation of spin, Eqs.~(\ref{MagnonRepresentation-AsublatticeCantedAFSpin}) and (\ref{MagnonRepresentation-BsublatticeCantedAFSpin}), tells us that spin correlators are decomposed into two parts.
-Namely, the advanced and retarded parts of the spin correlators are given by magnon correlation function, while the lesser part is given by the sum of the magnon correlator and constant term:
+Unlike the N\'eel phase, in the canted AF phase, there is an additional contribution to the spin current $\langle I_{\textrm{S}}\rangle$.
+The magnon representations of spins, Eqs.~(\ref{MagnonRepresentation-AsublatticeCantedAFSpin}) and (\ref{MagnonRepresentation-BsublatticeCantedAFSpin}), decompose the spin correlator into two parts.
+Namely, the advanced and retarded components of the spin correlator are given by the magnon correlation functions, whereas the lesser component is given by the sum of the magnon correlator and a constant term:

-where X=A, B. The first term of Eq.~(\ref{LesserGreenFunction_Cant}) comes from the transverse magnetization $S\sin\theta$ as shown in Fig.~\ref{FIG:SpinFlip}.
+where X=A, B. The first term of Eq.~(\ref{LesserGreenFunction_Cant}) comes from the transverse magnetization $S\sin\theta$, as shown in Fig.~\ref{FIG:SpinFlip}.
 Using the Lehmann representation of the magnon propagator, we again obtain

 Substituting Eq.~(\ref{LesserComponent-Metal}) and Eqs.~(\ref{AdvancedGreenFunction_Cant})-(\ref{LesserComponent-Cant}) into Eq.~(\ref{TunnelingDCSinCurrent-Expectation-PerturbationCalculation}), we finally arrive at \begin{widetext}